The Happiness Patrol: Plot

-The Seventh Doctor and Ace visit a human colony on the planet Terra Alpha, where the planet's secret police force, the Happiness Patrol, roam the streets hunting down and killing so-called 'Killjoys'.
-The colony is governed by Helen A, obsessed with eliminating unhappiness.
+The Seventh Doctor and Ace visit a human colony on the planet Terra Alpha, to investigate its strangely joyful facade.
+There, they discover that a secret police force known as the Happiness Patrol are roaming the streets, hunting down and killing so-called 'Killjoys'.
+Their leader is Helen A, who governs the colony and is fanatically obsessed with eliminating unhappiness.
 Also in her employment is the Kandy Man, a grotesque, sweet-based robot created by Gilbert M, one of Helen A's senior advisers.
+After discovering the Patrol painting the TARDIS pink, much to Ace's disgust, she and the Doctor are arrested by Patrol member Daisy K. The Doctor is suspected of being a spy while Ace is taken to be recruited to join the Happiness Patrol.

-The Doctor and Ace meet an unhappy guard, Susan Q, who becomes an ally, and Earl Sigma, a wandering harmonica player.
-They, along with the native inhabitants of Terra Alpha, the Pipe People, work to overthrow the tyranny of Helen A. They begin supporting public demonstrations of unhappiness, encouraging the people to revolt, and attempting to expose Helen A's population control programme to Trevor Sigma, an official galactic census taker.
+After escaping the Waiting Zone, The Doctor and Ace meet an unhappy patrolwoman, Susan Q, and Earl Sigma, a wandering harmonica player.
+They become allies to the Doctor and Ace after they escape, along with the native inhabitants of Terra Alpha, the Pipe People.
+They work together to overthrow the tyranny of Helen A by supporting public protests of unhappiness, encouraging the people to revolt, and attempting to expose Helen A's population control programme to Trevor Sigma, an official galactic census taker.

 The first to be disposed of is Helen A’s pet Stigorax, Fifi, a rat-dog creature used to hunt down the Pipe People, as it is crushed in the pipes below the city when Earl causes an avalanche of crystallised sugar with his harmonica.
-Then they destroy the Kandyman in a flow of his own fondant surprise (previously used to execute dissidents).
-Realising that she is beaten, Helen A attempts to escape the planet in a rocket, only to discover that the rocket has already been commandeered by Gilbert M and Joseph C, her husband.
-She tries to flee, but the Doctor stops her, and tries to teach her about the true nature of happiness, which can only be understood if counterbalanced by sadness.
-Helen A at first sneers at the Doctor, but when she discovers the remains of her beloved pet Fifi, she collapses in tears, and finally feels some sadness of her own.
+Then they destroy the Kandyman in a flow of his own "fondant surprise" which had previously been used to execute the Killjoys.
+Realising that she cannot stop the revolution, Helen A attempts to escape the planet in a rocket, only to discover that the rocket has already been commandeered by Gilbert M and Joseph C, her husband.
+Angry at their betrayal, she tries to flee, but is stopped by the Doctor.
+He tries to teach her that happiness is not cosmetic, and it cannot exist without sadness.
+Helen A, refusing to listen to the man who helped topple her regime, sneers at him and says she'll find a place without tears.
+But when she discovers a dying Fifi lying on a bench, she rushes over to it and weeps bitterly.

+As the TARDIS is being repainted its natural blue color, the Doctor and Ace bid farewell to Susan Q and Earl, who plan to repair the damage caused by Helen A by singing the blues.
+The Patrol finishes painting just as they leave.
+Before leaving Terra Alpha and the colony behind them, the Doctor says to a concerned Ace, "Happiness will prevail,".